MLChain/MLChain/sdks/php-client/README.md

-# Dify PHP SDK
+# Mlchain PHP SDK

-This is the PHP SDK for the Dify API, which allows you to easily integrate Dify into your PHP applications.
+This is the PHP SDK for the Mlchain API, which allows you to easily integrate Mlchain into your PHP applications.

 ## Requirements